je2781/demo-credit/README.md

 ## The Database and relationships

 The knexjs ORM was used to translate queries for MySql(on local machine), and PlanetScale (for production).
 The migrations created were users, and transfers; which housed the user data, and user transfer data.
-See below for the relationships between the entities in the database.
 PlanetScale doesn't allow foreign key constraints, so I improvised, by inserting the user_id into the transfers table, for every user transfer.
 See E-R diagram below for relationships between the entities.

 [![demo credit ER diagram](/demo_credit.drawio.png?raw=true)](#erdiagram)